Mixing at the Batchelor Scale for White-In-Time Flows: White-in-time velocity fields and main results

 The dependence on $\kappa$ of the almost-sure exponential dissipation rate $\lambda^\kappa$ has been studied from different angles throughout the literature.
 In \cite{miles2018diffusion} the dissipation rate has been estimated by means of numerical experiments.
 Their results indicate that $\lambda^\kappa$ is effectively independent of $\kappa$ for small $\kappa$, thus supporting the Batchelor scale conjecture.
 There are heuristic derivations of the Batchelor scale conjecture that so far did not yield rigorous proofs \cite{antonsen1996role, miles2018shell}.

 The first uniform-in-diffusivity upper bound on the exponential dissipation rate has been established by Bedrossian, Blumenthal and Punshon-Smith \cite{bedrossian2021PTRF}.
-The authors show $\limsup_{\kappa \to 0} \lambda^\kappa<0$ for velocity fields given by the solutions to the 2-dimensional stochastic Navier Stokes equation and by solutions to the 3-dimensional hyperviscous Navier--Stokes equation.
+The authors show $\limsup_{\kappa \to 0} \lambda^\kappa<0$ for velocity fields given by the solutions to the 2-dimensional stochastic Navier--Stokes equation and by solutions to the 3-dimensional hyperviscous Navier--Stokes equation.
 Their proof uses ergodicity of the two-point motion of a random dynamical system corresponding to the advection-diffusion equation \eqref{pde:advdiff}.
 This technique goes back to Baxendale and Stroock \cite{baxendale1988large} and has proven successful in establishing exponential mixing \cite{dolgopyat2004sample, bedrossian2022AOP}.
-Using similar methods, Gess and Yarslavtsev \cite{gess2025stabilization} established a uniform upper bound on $\lambda^\kappa$ for white-in-time velocity fields, including the 4-modes model \eqref{spde:main2D} and its three-dimensional analogue \eqref{spde:3D}.
+Using similar methods, Gess and Yaroslavtsev \cite{gess2025stabilization} established a uniform upper bound on $\lambda^\kappa$ for white-in-time velocity fields, including the 4-modes model \eqref{spde:main2D} and its three-dimensional analogue \eqref{spde:3D}.

+For white-in-time models of the form \eqref{spde:advDiff}, Luo, Tang and Zhao \cite{luo2024elementary}, derive a quantitative upper bound for $\lambda_\kappa$ using elementary methods.
 A different approach to proving a uniform-in-diffusivity upper bound on $\lambda^\kappa$ has been taken by Coti Zelati, Drivas and Gvalani \cite{zelati2023statistically} and Rowan \cite{rowan2024anomalous}.
 They consider white-in-time velocity fields and derive a formula for the expected $L^2$-norm of the scalar $f_t$ using its two-point correlation function.